spyder-ide/spyder/README.md

 ## Dependencies

-**Imnportant note**: Most if not all the dependencies listed below come with *Python(x,y)*, *WinPython* and *Anaconda*, so you don't need to install them separately when installing one of these Scientific Python distributions.
+**Important note**: Most if not all the dependencies listed below come with *Python(x,y)*, *WinPython* and *Anaconda*, so you don't need to install them separately when installing one of these Scientific Python distributions.